dmh247365/redux-learn/README.md

 Point 5 - whilst we create the `reducers` we must tell Redux about them, so that Redux can create a single overall reducer ie `combined reducer` and also create a redux instance ie `createStore`.

-Point 4 - `dispatch` is just a method that we call passing into it the action creator.
+Point 4 - `dispatch` is just a method that we call passing into it the action creator (important note: dispatch runs an execution of our whole Redux cycle).

-Point 6 - This is our `state` ie our central location of data.
+Point 6 - This is our `state` ie our central location of data, which we can printout/query at any time. we can only access/modify the state through the use of `getState` & `dispatch`.

                 -----------------------------------------------------------------------------